-Like Spotify, Apple Music offers millions of streaming songs — 60 million, last we counted — on demand.
+Like Spotify, Apple Music offers millions of streaming songs on demand.
 It also blends your personal music catalog with on-demand streaming and live radio, all in one place.
 At the moment, Apple offers a three-month free trial, though signs are beginning to emerge that the company is thinking of scaling this back to just one month.
-After the trial period, the service will cost you $10 per month, or $15 per month for a family plan that accommodates up to six members.
+After the trial period, the service will cost you $10 per month or $15 per month for a family plan that accommodates up to six members.
 There’s also a lesser-known annual plan for $99, which will save you $21 a year.

-All of the tracks in the 50 million+ Apple Music catalog use the AAC format, a compressed, lossy file type that has significant technical advantages over the similar but older MP3.
-These AAC files are not considered hi-res, nor are they “lossless,” which means that, in theory, they won’t sound as good as CD-quality.
-However, Apple claims that when master recordings are converted into AAC files using the Apple Digital Masters workflow (which Apple outlines with excruciating detail for anyone interested), the result is indistinguishable from the master recordings (and thus potentially better-than-CD quality), while keeping file sizes relatively small.
-As such, there is a portion of Apple Music’s catalog that will sound better than the rest: As of August 2019, 75% of the top 100 songs in the U.S. and 71% of the top global songs are now Apple Digital Masters.
+All of the tracks in the 75 million+ Apple Music catalog use the AAC format, a compressed, lossy file type that has significant technical advantages over the similar but older MP3.
+These AAC files are not considered hi-res, nor are they “lossless,” which means that, in theory, they won’t sound as good as CD quality.
+However, Apple claims that when master recordings are converted into AAC files using the Apple Digital Masters workflow (which Apple outlines with excruciating detail for anyone interested), the result is indistinguishable from the master recordings (and thus potentially better-than-CD quality) while keeping file sizes relatively small.
+To better compete with lossless music providers (outlined below), starting in June, Apple plans to roll out Spatial Audio with Dolby Atmos and lossless audio for no additional cost to subscribers.
+Over 75 million songs will be remastered for the Atmos experience, featuring tracks from artists like Ariana Grande, Maroon 5, and The Weeknd.

-To help lock you in, Apple Music boasts hand-curated playlists, 24/7 live radio stations, and even an adapted version of iTunes Match, which lets you store as many as 25,000 songs in the cloud.
-If you don’t sign up for Apple Music, you can still access limited playlists, as well as music stored on your device.
+To help lock you in, Apple Music boasts hand-curated playlists, 24/7 live radio stations, and even an adapted version of iTunes Match, which lets you store as many as 100,000 songs in the cloud.
+If you don’t sign up for Apple Music, you can still access limited playlists and music stored on your device.

 On iOS or tvOS devices, you’ll use the Music app to access Apple Music streaming.